Laguna Beach High School

 Laguna Beach High School is a 4-year public high school located in Laguna Beach, California.
 It is the only high school in the Laguna Beach Unified School District.
+It is one of the smallest high schools in Orange County, made to hold 1000 students.
 It was established in 1934 and is accredited by the Western Association of Schools and Colleges.

 History

-Prior to 1889, no high school existed in Orange county.
+Before 1889, no high school existed in Orange county.
 That year Santa Ana started adding post-eighth grade courses to their regular instructional program.
 By 1892, the Santa Ana High School was formally accredited by the University of California as the county's first high school.
 Fullerton was established in 1893, Anaheim in 1898.
 Still, high school education was not required in California until state legislation in 1919 that mandated that all elementary school districts affiliate with a high school district by September 1921.
 Rather than join Santa Ana, the Laguna School District joined with four other elementary school districts to form the Tustin Union High School District.
 This new high school was located on the site of the current Tustin High School more than 20 miles from Laguna Beach.
 Laguna Beach finally established a separate high school district in 1933 and on Tuesday, September 11, 1934, Laguna Beach High School opened with an enrollment of 157 students in a new wing constructed as part of the existing Laguna Elementary School facility [1928].
 In 1935, the K-5 portion of the school was relocated to a new school built across Park Avenue.
 North Gym opened in 1935, the 1st floor of the high school Library building opened in 1954 and the 2nd floor Science rooms were added in 1960.
 Dugger Gym and Guyer Field were added in 1962 and Administration was constructed in 1964 on the site of the old 1908 2-room schoolhouse.
 Major renovations occurred in 1993 with new classrooms, pool and a facelift.
 Another major remodel and expansion occurred in 2003–05.
+The school broke ground in 2026 on a new aquatics complex on the site of the current pool and completion is expected in late 2027.